Exionot/Arcane-Bound/Arcane-Bound/Worlds Collide/07 Lore/00 Narratives/01 Main Story/Mint Evergreen/Narrative - A fellow feline.md

 ---

+*Mint finds herself in what it seems like the center of a bustling city, the area is loud, people walk by at every moment, their outfits are more diverse, almost casual yet different to arcaenian outfits.*

-**Mint:** I really need to find a way to get out of here.
+**Mint:** I really need to find a way to get out of here...

-*Mint, lost, looks around the area and spots someone of the same species.
-She ran towards the fellow feline, going against the flow of the crowded path.*
+*Mint remains lost, she looks in between the crowd and sees it.
+Ears and tail just like hers, a fellow feline is within her sight.
+Mint squeezes against the crowd catching up to the feline she saw.*

 **Mint:** E-excuse me!

 *Aura stops walking and turns around.
-She sees a green haired feline-humanoid, her clothes look ancient, almost out of this world.*
+She sees a green haired feline-humanoid, her clothes differs from anything she has seen before.*

-*Aura's bodyguards aim their weapon towards Mint.*
+*Aura's bodyguards raises their weapon and aims it towards Mint.*

 **Bodyguard:** Back off civilian!

-*Mint steps back, Aura commands her bodyguard to lower their weapons.*
+*Mint steps back and before she could summon her weapon, Aura commands her bodyguards to lower their weapons.*

+*Mint focuses and checks aura for any traces of mana, but to no avail, there's nothing.*

+**Aura:** Are you in need of any assistance?

+*Mint being too focused, unknowingly misses Aura's question and stares at her awkwardly.*

-**Aura:** What do you need?
+**Aura:** Are you lost?

+*Mint returns back to her senses.*

+**Mint:** Ah!
+Yes, it seems like I got suddenly transported here.
-**Mint:** Where am I?
+**Mint:** Where are we right now?
-**Aura:** You are in Amphere Square of Fluxpoint City, are you lost?
+**Aura:** This is Amphere Square of Fluxpoint City.
-**Mint:** I was suddenly transported here...
-I didn't know Arcaena had such developed cities.
+**Mint:** I didn't know Arcaena had such developed cities like this.

 **Aura:** *"Arcaena"?
-Is this she of those people who seemingly appeared out of nowhere?
-I've been hearing reports from Shatterpoint city of similar cases to this.*
+Is she one of those people who seemingly appeared out of nowhere?
+I've been hearing classified reports from Shatterpoint city of similar cases to this...*
-**Aura:** Return to base, do not report this to the other responders, I'll handle this myself.
-**Bodyguard:** Roger!

-*The bodyguards walk away, leaving Aura with Mint.*
+*Aura commands her bodyguards to return to base.
+The bodyguards walk away, leaving Aura with Mint.*

 **Aura:** Follow me.